-\ Open pit mineral resources are reported at a Cu cut-off grade of 0.20% inside a resource shell based on (USD) of Cu \$3.54/lb, Mo \$9.00/lb and Au \$1400/oz and 90% recovery for copper, 60% for molybdenum and 50% for gold.
+^{} Open pit mineral resources are reported at a Cu cut-off grade of 0.20% inside a resource shell based on (USD) of Cu \$3.54/lb, Mo \$9.00/lb and Au \$1400/oz and 90% recovery for copper, 60% for molybdenum and 50% for gold.
 All numbers have been rounded to reflect the relative accuracy of the estimate.
 Mineral resources are reported in relation to a conceptual pit shell.
 Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 Numbers may not add up because of rounding of values.

 To compare the results of the 2017 resource estimate with the 2013 resource, SRK re-evaluated the 2017 resource model using the 2013 parameters.
 The comparison showed that the two models reported very similar grades.
-The 2017 model improves the confidence in the continuity of the resource and reports about 25 to 30 percent more tonnage if the same parameters are applied.
-The added tonnage is a reflection of the additional drilling by Copperbank which resulted in a reinterpretation of the mineralized domains and in the infill of previously undrilled volumes.
+The 2017 model improves the confidence in the continuity of the resource.